peterchenyipu/OVERTHINK_public/README.md

 3. context-aware-icl-o1.ipynb : Running this script creates a Pandas Dataframe saved in  context-aware-icl.pkl, saving the best performing context and its responses.

+### Checking Results

+If you want to checkout the results of attack after running it on FreshQA dataset, the results dataframes are uplaoded in the results folder as pickle file.

 ### Coming Soon
 Scripts to run attack on DeepSeek and script for large scale experiments